Adrian-Benavente/grill/README.md

 ## Documentation

-As I work on improving the documentation, you can take a look at the demo *index.html* file.
+As I work on the documentation, you can take a look at the demo *index.html* file.
 Drag & drop it in your favorite browser.

 ## Table of Contents